essameldeen/RetrofitGetDataFromSpecificUrl/README.md

-Git Data From Specific Url And Display it to Recycle View , it is for reference to my and anyperson can benefit from it
+Git Data From Specific Url then Display it to Recycle View , okhttp interceptor and dynamic url  it is for reference to my and anyperson can benefit from it